arimarksteindesign/portfolio-site/README.md

 # Ari's Portfolio Site

 ## TO DO:
-- fix mobile navbar/menu spacing
-  - and prevent scrolling?
+- prevent scrolling when mobile navbar is open?
-- "back to" button footer on project pages
-- pages:
-  - about
-  - contact
-  - photography?
-  - personal projects?
+- fix page title h-margins
+- detail page image descriptions

 ## improvements:
 - use comma for apostrophe on landing page main title?
-- "back to projects" button footer on logo and product pages?
-- logos page: better to have explicit text like "click a logo for details"?
+- projects page: better to have explicit text like "click a logo for details"?
 - logos page/responsive layout:
   - when the screen width changes, should the images get bigger, or the margin?
 Or proportionally scale both?
 - downres images for faster load times
+- remove unneeded images/rename images
 - image carousel? image lightbox?
 - menu page flipping/fancy viewer?
 - favicon